garethltm/obsibrain/ACCTG151G - Financial Literacy/Average propensity to consume (APC).md

-In economics, the [[Average propensity to consume (APC)]] is the fraction of income spent and is computed by diving consumption by income.
+In economics, the [[Average Propensity to Consume (APC)]] is the fraction of income spent and is computed by diving consumption by income.
 $$APC = \frac {C}{Y}$$
 - C = the amount spent (consumed)
 	- final purchase of goods